Nathnaelc/cs162-test/assignments/3_check_in.md

     forms, including:
     - Simple wireframes for designers
-    - Documentation of significant managerial direction If you plan on submitting anything different then it is worthile checking with your professor if it is suitable.
+    - Documentation of significant managerial direction If you plan on submitting anything different then it is worthwhile checking with your professor if it is suitable.